petzval/btferret/README.md

-k - Settings (inc. verbose print option to print HCI traffic) [] - Scroll screen output back/forward o - Save all recent screen output to a text file s - Become a mesh/node(LE)/classic server and listen for remote client y - List services that contain a specified UUID g - Register a custom UUID serial service h - Print help
+k - Settings (inc. verbose print option to print HCI traffic) [] - Scroll screen output back/forward o - Save all recent screen output to a text file s - Become a mesh/node/classic/LE server and listen for remote client y - Find services that contain a specified UUID g - Register a custom UUID serial service h - Print help

 ```

-These commands only work when connected to another Mesh Pi running
+The following commands only work when connected to another Mesh Pi running
 btferret set up as a node or classic server (via s).

 ```